-Back in the ‘80s, CCTV’s contribution to crime prevention was largely limited to deterring would be intruders and vandals.
-The grainy, blurred images captured by the first generation of monochrome security cameras were just about able to help verify that some suspicious activity was taking place, but offered little opportunity to provide police with video evidence which would assist them in identifying the culprits.
+Back in the ‘80s, CCTV for crime prevention was largely limited to deterring would-be intruders and vandals.
+The grainy, blurred images captured by the first generation of monochrome security cameras were just about able to help verify that some suspicious activity was taking place, but offered little opportunity to provide police with the video evidence that would assist them in identifying the culprits.

 Commercially run remote monitoring centres are also able to add to the ability of CCTV to detect or prevent crime, as their operators can quickly verify what is occurring on site and take appropriate action, such as dispatching a security guard to the scene or reporting the incident to the police.
 Event driven monitoring, which has been made possible by motion detection and intelligent video analytics technologies, has brought down the cost of these services as it is no longer necessary for large numbers of operators to be employed in order to monitor sites 24/7.
 It has also helped with the effectiveness of remote monitoring, as there is a lower risk of something being missed because of a lack of concentration.

 The migration from analogue CCTV to IP network-based video surveillance has also made it much easier to integrate security cameras with access control and intruder detection systems to allow control room operators to visually verify alarms and events.

 Automated number plate recognition (ANPR) software has a proven track record of adding real-life practical benefits to CCTV systems, whilst specialist video analytics applications such as face recognition are enabling users to take their security to an even higher level.
 The emergence of deep learning video analytics, which offer a high level of detection accuracy, whilst minimising false alarms, will provide users with powerful CCTV for crime prevention in order to keep one step ahead of the criminal fraternity.